• Skip to main content

 Sharon Rigsby

-This quick and easy recipe for Crispy Pan-Fried Shrimp features fresh, succulent, salty Gulf shrimp.
-They are lightly coated with flour and then pan-fried in a small amount of olive oil until they are golden brown, crispy and delicious.
+This quick and easy recipe for Pan Fried Shrimp features fresh, succulent, salty Gulf shrimp.
+They are lightly coated with seasoned flour and then pan-fried in a small amount of olive oil until they are golden brown, crispy, and delicious.

 Print Recipe Pin Recipe